jmielkeway/ccos4rbpi_volume0/chapter0/getting-started.md

 #### Image SD Card with Raspberry Pi OS

 Insert microSD card into computer.
 Open the Raspberry Pi Imager software.
 Select the RASPBERRY PI OS (32-BIT) option for the Operating System.
 Select the microSD card as the SD card.
 Click the WRITE button.
 This will write the OS to the card.
 At the same time, it will create the boot partition where we will ultimately place our own CheesecakeOS.
+When finished, place the SD into the RaspberryPi.

 #### Replace Raspberry Pi Binary Boot Files

 Unfortunately, Different versions of the Raspberry Pi Bootloader have different start up side effects for the mini UART device (at least).
 So we will want to use a specific version of the Raspberry Pi boot files, not neccesarily those that come with the latest image.
 Head on over to the [Raspberry Pi Firmware GitHub repository, with tag 1.20200512](https://github.com/raspberrypi/firmware/tree/1.20200512), and either clone or download a ZIP file.
 Copy the contents of the `boot` directory to the boot partition of the SD card, overwriting files with the same names.
 This will ensure we are working with a consistent, tested version of the bootloader, device tree, and startup files.

+#### Enable the Mini UART in RaspberryPi config.txt

+After the image has been written to the SD card, open the config.txt file from the boot partition and set the `enable_uart=1` config as described in the [RaspberryPi UART config documentation](https://www.raspberrypi.org/documentation/configuration/uart.md).

 #### Install USB to UART Drivers